-Planet of Eden will be available to purchase on May 7 through Amazon and booksellers everywhere.
+Planet of Eden is available to purchase through Amazon and booksellers everywhere.
 For more information, visit danwhicker.com.

 Dan Whicker believes that the best stories leave you feeling hope, no matter what galaxy they take place in.
-Drawing from his degrees in marketing and theology, as well as over 27 years working as a professional communicator, Dan has developed a writing style that leads the reader to experience a story primarily through the dialogue of its characters.
-Though he loves fiction, Dan also enjoys subjects as diverse as modern culture, metaphysics, philosophy, religion, biology, business, leadership, and relationships.
+Drawing from his degrees in marketing and theology, as well as over 28 years working as a professional communicator, Dan has developed a writing style that leads the reader to experience a story primarily through the dialogue of its characters.
+Though he loves fiction, Dan also en joys subjects as diverse as modern culture, metaphysics, philosophy, religion, biology, business, leadership, and relationships.
 He has written many articles for various periodicals and online channels.
 When Dan is not behind a computer, he is honing his singing voice and teaching himself to play the guitar.
-Often, you can find him beachcombing in Florida where he lives with his two sons.
+Often, you can find him doing something outdoors in Tennessee where he lives with his two sons.
 Connect at danwhicker.com.